jasonbian97/Deep-Q-Learning-Atari-Pytorch/README.md

 # TODO list:

--[ ] Implement Priority Queue and compare the performance.
+-[x] Implement Priority Queue and compare the performance.

--[ ] Evaluation script.
+-[x] Evaluation script.
 Load model and take greedy strategy to interact with environment.
 Test a few epochs and give average performance.
 Write the best one to .gif file for presentation.

+-[x] Implement continuous training script.

+-[x] Fix eps manager(change final state from 0.1 to 0.01); add evaluation step in the training loop; write test result into gif; update Target_Net according to the # of actions instead of # of updates.

+-[x] Rewrite image preprocessing class to tackle with more general game input.(crop at (34,0,160,160)

 -[ ] Write validation script on heldout sets.
 Load models and heldout sets, track average max Q value on heldout sets.
 (NOTE: load and test models in time sequence indicated by the name of model file.)

 -[ ] Test two more Atari games.
 Give average performance(reward) and write .gif file.
 Store other figures & model for writing final report.

--[ ] Rewrite image preprocessing class to tackle with more general game input.(e.g. remove crop step)

--[x] Implement continuous training script.

 -[ ] Implement policy gradient for Atari games.
 [TBD]